jsacoba/pai789_finalproject/RESULTS.md

 ## 1. Environmental sustainability management performance is negatively correlated with the risk of natural disaster.

-Resulst show that a country's performance in addressing environmental sustainability issues is associated with its risk of becoming a victim of an extreme natural event (disaster).
-Based from the OLS regression results, EPI and WRI are negatively correlated with a correlation coefficient of -0.477.
+Results show that a country's performance in addressing environmental sustainability issues is associated with its risk of becoming a victim of an extreme natural event (disaster).
+Based from the OLS regression, EPI and WRI are negatively correlated with a correlation coefficient of -0.477.
 This suggests that on the average, a one-point increase in EPI is associated with a decrease in WRI by 0.1826 points.
 With a p-value close to zero, the coefficient of EPI is significant at 5% level [and even at 1% level].
 Finally, the results show that around 22.8% of variation in WRI is explained by EPI.

 ## 2. EPI has a stronger correlation with a country's risk vulnerability than its exposure.